pkom79/email-metrics-cloud/docs/BRANDING.md

 This guide defines the design tokens, components, and patterns used across the app.
 Treat it as the single source of truth and keep it updated as we standardize.
 When adding or modifying UI, reference this document and prefer the shared components listed here.

-Last updated: 2025-10-02 (Send Volume Impact guidance includes All Emails scope; scoped action notes repositioned; Flow Step Analysis note collapses below charts)
+Last updated: 2025-10-03 (Send Volume Impact guidance cards removed in favour of scoped footer note; Flow Step Analysis toggle shows summary line; Consent module divider removed)

 > 2025-09-26: Campaign Subject Line insight headlines switched to narrative sentences (no prefixed labels like "Revenue Win:" / "Revenue Warning:").
 Headlines now state the observed outcome using "Rev per Email" phrasing (never the RPE acronym) and avoid colons/semicolons/em dashes per readability guidance.
 > 2025-09-26 (later): Headline simplified to period revenue delta sentence ("Campaigns generated $12k more revenue this period than the previous one.").
 Summary now standardizes deliverability status phrases (Critical / Elevated) with thresholds: Open <30% critical, <40% low; Spam ≥0.3% critical (≥0.1% elevated); Unsubs ≥2% critical (≥1% elevated); Bounces ≥5% critical (≥2% elevated).
 > 2025-10-02: Send Volume Impact shows All/Campaign/Flow guidance cards, scoped action note now sits beneath the metric grid, and Flow Step Analysis action note headline stays visible with a collapsible body.
 Send Frequency and Audience Size modules mirror the new placement.
+> 2025-10-03: Send Volume Impact now relies on a single scoped action note (no header cards).
+Flow Step Analysis exposes the first summary line with a “View Insights” toggle, and the Consent action note no longer has a divider line.

 ## theme and modes
 - Tailwind: v3.x, darkMode: class